ntoll/ntoll.github.io/article/why-computers-4/index.md

 the head.

 After a while the machine comes to a stop.
 The state window contains the number 0 (zero).
-By the head, on the tape, are a sequence of squares containing the familiar characters:
+By the head, on the tape, are a sequence of squares containing some familiar looking symbols:

 <table class="tape">
     <tr>